lift lobby in flat building

 What are the building regulations for lifts in the UK?

-How many floors before a lift is required?
+How many floors before a lift is needed?

-A lift is a must if you reside in a residential building, particularly if you have young children or a physical disability.
-According to the guidelines, a passenger lift should be installed in any managed residence with more than two levels.
-For more lift requirements in residential buildings, make sure you contact our team.
+A lift is a must in residential buildings, especially if you’ve got kids or mobility issues.
+According to the guidelines, a passenger lift is usually needed in any place with more than two floors.
+Want more on lift requirements in residential buildings?
+Our team can help.